Suzuki seeks divorce from Volkswagen over Fiat spat

 Suzuki's divorce filing comes after Volkswagen said on Sunday a deal by the Japanese company to source diesel engines from Fiat hurt cooperation.

-VW was annoyed that Suzuki stuck with long-time engine partner Fiat late in June when picking it to supply its Hungarian-built SX4 crossover with a 1.6-litre diesel engine.
+VW was annoyed that Suzuki stuck with long-time engine partner Fiat late in June when picking it to supply its Hungarian-built SX4 crossover with a 1.6-liter diesel engine.

-"A break-up with Suzuki would be bad for VW," Ferdinand Dudenhoeffer, head of the Centre for Automotive Research at the German University of Duisburg-Essen, said on Monday.

-"Despite its many brands, VW so far has no real competence in the rapidly growing low-cost car segment," he added.
+Suzuki has been buying 2.0-liter diesel engines from Fiat Powertrain Technologies since 2006 for the SX4, manufactured in Esztergom together with the Fiat Sedici, which shares the same underpinnings.

 Ahead of its announcement, Suzuki shares closed down 2.8 percent, compared with a 2.3 percent dip in the benchmark Nikkei 225 .N225 index.